DanielTockan/Rainforest-Store/README.md

   # products = db.relationship('ProductModel', secondary=orders_products_join, backref='orders')
   ```

-  Logic to calculate the sum of prices of all products within the order was present so customers are able to track their total spend and the total amount of historical orders could be stored.
+  Logic to calculate the sum of prices of all products within the order was present so customers are able to track their total spend, and the total amount of historical orders could be stored.

 ### Front-end: